 KD is measured on a scale from 0 to 100, with 0 being the least competitive and 100 being the most competitive.
 If you’re new to SEO, you’ll want to target low difficulty keywords.
 As your website grows and gains more authority with Google, you can gradually aim for more competitive terms.

-Here’s a common mistake of many small businesses: keywords should NEVER drive your content.
-Instead, your content strategy, not just your keyword difficulty tool, should drive your keyword choices.
+Here’s a mistake common to many small businesses: keywords should NEVER drive your content.
+Instead, your content strategy, not just your ranking metrics, should drive your keyword choices.
 This distinction is crucial because if you’re just chasing low difficulty keywords without a solid content plan, your message becomes scattered.
 Your customers won’t be able to follow your story or understand what makes your business unique.

-Before diving deeper into keyword formats and competition, it helps to understand the difference between the tools you’re using.
-Many small business owners hear terms like keyword difficulty and keyword competition, and assume they mean the same thing.
+Before diving deeper into term formats and competition, it helps to understand the difference between the tools you’re using.
+Many small business owners hear terms like ranking metrics and search competition, and assume they mean the same thing.

 Keyword Difficulty vs. Keyword Competition: What’s the Real Difference?